-What we want to do on this site is to keep interested people up to date with progress and plans.
+What we want to do on this website is to keep interested people up to date with progress and plans.

 We are busy applying for grants to fund the project.
 The priority is sorting out the damp in the church itself, but most grants need to see more use of the church than a fortnightly service.
 This is one reason we are looking to restore the Laundry building to improve facilities on the site.
 We want to create a resource and study centre for local schools and other community groups, so they can spend time there with access to toilets and other facilities.

 There are lots of ways to be involved:

 This will be a project running over a few years, and it will be a while before there's work happening on site, so keep an eye on the blog to find out what's happening behind the scenes.
 We'll be explaining what is happening and why, as well as sharing pictures of the work and any discoveries we make.